 • Limiting access of amenities to specific groups or individuals under the protected classes.

-Fair Housing Act Exemptions
+Federal Housing Act Exemptions

 - Renting or selling a single-family homes without the aid of a broker